News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 In addition to providing more on-screen captioned/subtitled screenings, cinemas could provide many, many more on-screen captioned/subtitled screenings by purchasing SUBTITLE GLASSES, which, in theory, enable ALL* regular screenings to also be captioned/subtitled - only the person wearing the glasses sees the captions/subtitles!

-*If film distributors produce and provide cinemas with compatible 'caption' tracks for each film.
+*If film distributors produce and provide cinemas with compatible 'caption' tracks for each film - most popular films are compatible.

 Yes!
 There are over 800 cinemas in the UK and Ireland, with more than 4,000 screens, and most of them provide regular subtitled screenings.
-Each week, there are more than 4,000 subtitled or captioned screenings available around the UK and Ireland.
-Most are foreign-language films - French, Polish, Indian, Chinese, Korean, Russian, and others.
-Hundreds of these are screened on Friday and Saturday evenings, which are the most popular times for going to the cinema.
+Each week, there are thousands of subtitled screenings available around the UK and Ireland - French, Polish, Indian, Chinese, Korean, Russian, and others.
+Hundreds are screened on Friday and Saturday evenings, which are the most popular times for going to the cinema.

 The UK’s Equality and Disability Acts require cinemas to provide ‘reasonable adjustments’ to enable people with hearing loss to attend.
 It states as an example: 'A cinema chain ensures that captioned performances of films are shown in all its branches'